Skip to content

 One of the gardens I discovered during my Muscatine Art Center research was truly amazing: the River Garden, built in 1919 next to the Commander’s Residence on Rock Island Arsenal in the Mississippi River.

-I am currently finishing a book about the Chicago Japanese garden builder T.R.
-Otsuka (1868-c.1940s).
-Otsuka built at least two dozen Japanese-style gardens in the Midwest between 1905 and the 1930s, and also built numerous rock gardens.
+I believe I discovered who built both of the above gardens in Muscatine and at Rock Island Arsenal.
+The Chicago Japanese garden builder T.R.
+Otsuka (1868-c.1940s) built at least two dozen Japanese-style gardens in the Midwest between 1905 and the 1930s, and also built numerous rock gardens.
+In 2023, I published a book about Otsuka and his work.

 Wikipedia page I wrote about him: https://en.wikipedia.org/wiki/T._R._Otsuka